 How It Feels

-You will feel a quick sting from the small needle used to numb the skin on your back.
-You will feel some pressure as the long, thin spinal needle is put into your spinal canal.
-You may feel a quick sharp pain down your buttock or leg when the needle is moved in your spine.
+You will feel a quick sting from a small needle that has medicine to numb the skin on your back.
+You will also feel some pressure as the long, thin spinal needle is put into your spinal canal.
+You may feel a quick, sharp pain down your buttock or leg when the needle is moved in your spine.
 You may find it hard to lie on your stomach or side during this test.

 There is some risk of problems with this test.